gypsydave5/gypsydave5.github.io/_posts/2015-03-21-lazy-eval-and-memo.md

 ```

 `add()` binds its first two arguments to `a` and `b`.
 Those extra arguments get
-ignored by `add()` - it just goes on adding as usual.
-But that does not mean that those
+ignored - `add()` just goes on adding as usual.
+But that does not mean that
-arguments go nowhere.
-They're still available to the function in the `arguments`
+those arguments go nowhere.
+They're still available to the function in the
-<del>array</del> array-like object.
+`arguments` <del>array</del> array-like object.

 Look, try this: